 Skip to content

-The Yiriman youth project is one component of the Yiriman project and is designed for Indigenous young people aged from 12 to 18 years.
+The Yiriman youth project is one component of the Yiriman project and is designed for Aboriginal young people aged from 12 to 18 years.
 The Yiriman youth project concentrates on helping young people re-connect with people and place through organised positive trips with Elders and family in country.
 It is hoped that these bush trips will relieve the pressures experienced by young people in town or community life, and allow them to identify and work through problems that are affecting them.
 These trips also aim to provide young people with alternative activities to harmful behaviours, and provide information and activities that will benefit their mind and bodies.

 Abstract adapted from the Yiriman Project

 Great Northern Highway

 PO Box 110